-- Review Work Papers and Interview Engagement Team: For each audit area that is selected, the inspection team reviews the engagement team's work papers and interviews engagement personnel regarding those audit areas.
+- Review work papers and interview engagement team: For each audit area that we select, the inspection team reviews the engagement team’s work papers and interviews engagement personnel regarding those audit areas.

-- Evaluate Deficiencies: After the firm’s response to the comment form, the matter is evaluated for inclusion in the inspection report.
+- Evaluate deficiencies: After the firm’s response to the comment form, the PCAOB evaluates the matter for inclusion in the inspection report.
 If a deficiency is included in Part I.A of the report, it does not necessarily mean that the firm has not addressed the deficiency.
-In many cases, the firm may take remedial actions, including performing additional audit procedures after the issue is identified, and may have completed those actions by the time the PCAOB inspection report is published.
+In many cases, the firm may take remedial actions, including performing additional audit procedures after the issue is identified, and may have completed those actions by the time the PCAOB publishes the inspection report.
 Depending on the circumstances, the firm may inform management of the issuer of the need for changes to the financial statements or reporting on ICFR, and may take steps to prevent reliance on prior audit reports.
-An inspection may include a review, on a sample basis, of the adequacy of a firm's remedial actions, either with respect to previously identified deficiencies or deficiencies identified during that inspection.
+An inspection may include a review, on a sample basis, of the adequacy of a firm’s remedial actions, either with respect to previously identified deficiencies or deficiencies identified during that inspection.

 sufficient appropriate audit evidence to support its opinion on the issuer’s financial statements and/or ICFR.
 These are included in Part I.A of the inspection report.
 Within Part I.A, we identify each issuer by a letter (e.g.,